-In each step, the agent moves forward by 20 units or turns by 1 radian maximum.
-The demand of action is indexed by a real number of (-1,1) where -1 means turning left, 0 means going straight ahead, and 1 means turning right.
+Two wheels robot moves forward by 2 units or turns by 1 radian maximum in each step.
+The demand of action is indexed by a real number of (-1, 1) where -1 means turning left, 0 means going straight ahead, and 1 means turning right.
 Intermediate values indicate the proportion between turn and move.
+For example, -0.4 means to turn left by 0.4 radian then to move straight by 1.2 units.
 If the agent cannot move any more because of collision with an object, the rest portion of move is transferred into the angle of turn.
 Similarly to the sensing, the action also includes some amount of fluctuation by maximum 5% discount from demanded value in both turning angle and moving length.